Mouth Drawing In 5 Steps For Beginners (Video Tutorial)

 After that, add a bit of shade around the center lip line, like this:

-That’s a wrap on your mouth drawing!
+That’s a wrap on easy mouth drawing!

 If you’re only just starting out to draw, you can keep the shading to a minimum, but do your best to shade the right points, just like Gonçalo.
 As you can see, he made his mouth drawing realistic by shading just the elements he needed to, including the area around the center line of the lips and the skin below the lower lip.